Collective Intelligence Laboratory

 Current Projects

 The purpose of the Collective Intelligence Laboratory is to study the dynamics, capabilities, limitations and applications of systems composed of embodied, strongly situated, weakly coupled agents interacting without hierarchical control.
-Systems studied range from social organisms, through social insect colonies and on to societies and economic systems.
+These topics are currently known as computational psychiatry and mathematical modeling in psychology.
+Systems studied in our Lab range from social organisms, through social insect colonies and on to societies and economic systems.
 Methodologies include computer simulations, especially cellular automata and graphical dynamical systems, formal theoretical modeling and analysis, and observation of natural systems.
 Applications to parallel processing algorithms , neural representation, functional differentiation in biological development and psychotherapeutics are also under investigation.

 Directions of the project: